spietras/rules_conda/README.md

 ## Who should use this?

 These rules allow you to download and install `conda`, create `conda` environments and register Python toolchain from environments.
-This means you can achieve truly reproducible and hermetic local python environments.
+This means you can achieve truly reproducible and hermetic local Python environments.

 Pros: